x-govuk/govuk-prototype-rig/docs/filters/string.md

 ## startsWith

-Checks if string starts with a value.
+Checks if a string starts with a value.

 Input